 WORTH THE DRIVE

 Just say cheese, please.
 Veldhuizen Family Farm in Dublin, about two hours southwest of Dallas, offers guided tours on Saturdays at 10:30am, where kiddos (and adults) witness the process of crafting the raw, unpasteurized artisan cheeses (the farm produces 15 varieties) and make a trip to the aging cave.
 Look forward to a sampling of fromage and a meet and greet with baby calves at the end of the tour.
-And this month, don’t miss Family Farm Day on Oct.
-28 from 10am–4pm for hayrides, a petting corral, demos on making cheese at home, farming workshops and more.
+And next month, don’t miss Family Farm Day on May 4 from 10am–4pm for hayrides, a petting corral, demos on making cheese at home, farming workshops and more.

 Cost: Adults, $6; kids 6–12, $4; kids 5 and younger, free